-By now, you should send out the first email of your sequence to the names you collected for your list.
-This is also the time when you want to order a press release.
-Ideally, the press release references to your e-book or authority piece, but it can also tout another product or service your business offers.
-This provides all of the specific details you want the consumer to know up front in regards to the product or service before you release the e-book.
+This week, your completed, revised ebook should be ready-to-go.
+Send out the first email of your sequence to the names you collected for your list.

+It’s also time to order a press release.
+Ideally, the press release references your e-book or authority piece, but it can also promote another product or service your business offers.
+The release provides the specific details you want the consumer to know about the product or service before you release the e-book, guide, product or service.

 It is also time to establish new goals for the content you order for the next three months.

-- What differences are there now compared to three months ago when it comes to the keywords used in your particular industry?
+- What differences are there now compared to three months ago when it comes to the keywords in your particular industry?

 These are just a few of the areas to consider while preparing for the next three months with Copywriter Today.
 We look forward to watching you succeed.
 In fact, we plan on writing about it!